thenerdery/dot-net-standards/Solution_Structure.md

 * *Api* - a suitably named API, ex.
 OrdersApi, ProductsApi
 * Web

-**Project leads SHOULD enforce dependency constraints with a tool such as [NetArchTest](https://github.com/BenMorris/NetArchTest) [(pkg)](https://www.nuget.org/packages/NetArchTest.Rules/) in a unit test project.**
+**We RECOMMEND enforcing dependency constraints with a tool such as [NetArchTest](https://github.com/BenMorris/NetArchTest) [(pkg)](https://www.nuget.org/packages/NetArchTest.Rules/) in a unit test project.**